nader93k/lifted-domain-repair/README.md

 .
 ├── container/               # Container definitions (e.g., Singularity, Docker support files) ├── exp_log_processing/      # Utilities for processing experimental logs
-├── exp_logs_anu/            # Experiment logs, as reported in the paper.
+├── exp_logs_anu/            # Our experiment logs, as reported in the paper.
 ├── exp_logs_csv/            # "exp_logs_anu" processed to CSV
 ├── exptools/                # Experiment utilities for instance and data management ├── fd/                      # Fast Downward: used in the baseline repairer and blind search.